leonardokelava/Getting-and-cleaning-data--Course-project/README.md

 R-Studio Version 0.98.1103
 [64-bit] R-3.2.0

-Underneath, you can find tte script with the explanations of what it does.
+Underneath, you can find the script with the explanations of what it does.

 ###downloads and extracts the data if that is not done already